dariakoval/dariakoval/README.md

 <h2> Hi, I'm Darya Koval!  </h2>
-I'm a java developer with a real passion for backend developing.
+I'm a Java developer with a real passion for server-side development.

 Java-developer
 --------------